 With the encouragement of her mum and CLC behind her, Hopping found herself meeting other students who were also representing their schools in a new country.

 “I met girls from all over Australia… I made some good friends.
 I’m still in contact with a lot of them,” she said, noting that her fellow attendees shared a mutual passion for science.

-For Hopping, who excels in the typically male-dominated STEM environment, the trip also offered her the opportunity to meet a role model in the field.
+For Hopping, who excels in the typically male-dominated STEAM environment, the trip also offered her the opportunity to meet a role model in the field.

 NASA Life Support Engineer Dr Heather Paul spoke to Hopping about her own experiences thriving in the engineering environment, and the various barriers she overcame during her career.